 And the #1 manly man...
 Al Bundy.
 Yep, we're told, "Sarcasm, putting a hand in one's pants, being lazy, cursing, nagging your wife, watching sports, smelling bad, and complaining about everything... if Al didn't invent it, he made it cool and taught us how to do it too."
-Sadly, this typifies modern concepts of manliness.
+This summarizes today's concepts of manliness.